 TO: Assistant Director,

 Interim Executive Director,

-Unemployment Compensation Services
+Reemployment Assistance Services

 DEPARTMENT OF ECONOMIC OPPORTUNITY

-This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated November 8, 2011.
+This matter comes before the undersigned Special Deputy pursuant to the Petitioner's protest of the Respondent's determination dated May 11, 2012.

-After due notice to the parties, a telephone hearing was held on April 20, 2012.
-A worker for the Petitioner appeared and testified at the hearing.
-The Joined Party appeared and testified on her own behalf.
-A tax specialist II appeared and testified on behalf of the Respondent.
+After due notice to the parties, a telephone hearing was held on August 16, 2012.
+The Petitioner, represented by the Petitioner's president, appeared and testified.
+The Respondent, represented by a Department of Revenue Tax Specialist II, appeared and testified.
+The Joined Party appeared and testified.